Kinovea/kinovea-docs/source/userinterface/preferences/general.rst

 See also: :doc:`../instances`.

-.. note:: Synchronization options do not work across different instances.
+.. note:: Video synchronization does not work across different instances.

 Instances have their own preferences